devsecops/defcon-workshop/section-4/data-converter/README.md

 # Convert data into BigQuery ingest-able format using a Generic Data Converter

 ## Running Locally
-* Create a BigQuery dataset `reposupervisords` and an empty table `reposupervisor` in Google BigQuery from the GCP UI to store the processed repo-supervisor results with the following schema (all nullable):
+* Create a BigQuery dataset `reposupervisords` and an empty table `reposupervisor_<target>` in Google BigQuery from the GCP UI to store the processed repo-supervisor results with the following schema (all nullable):
 ```
 File:string
 Secret:string
 ```

-* Similarly for wfuzz, create the dataset `wfuzzds` and an empty table `wfuzz` in Google BigQuery from the GCP UI to store the processed wfuzz results with the following schema (all nullable):
+* Similarly for wfuzz, create the dataset `wfuzzds` and an empty table `wfuzz_<appServerTech>_<target>` in Google BigQuery from the GCP UI to store the processed wfuzz results with the following schema (all nullable):
 ```
 ID:string
 Response:string